Introduction to Sexual and Reproductive Health Advocacy

 SPH MC 785

-This course prepares students to design, lead, or collaborate in advocacy efforts around reproductive health policy in the United States.
-It allows students to focus on an array of issues related to women?s fertility and its regulation and to use multiple frameworks--public health science, law, social history, religion and politics--to frame and argue their positions for purposes of advocacy.
+This course prepares students to critically re-evaluate, strengthen, and argue their positions on matters related to the control of sex and reproduction.
+It allows student to focus on an array of issues related to women's fertility and its regulation and to use multiple frameworks--public health science, law, social history, religion and politics--to identify their values and frame and argue their positions for purposes of advocacy.
 The course begins with an overview of the social and political history of fertility control and current reproductive health services and policies.
-We then examine debates at the state and national levels in preparation for advocacy skill-building and practice, including a visit to the State House, interaction with a panel of advocacy organizations, participation in mock legislative hearings, and the writing of an ?op ed? article for a local or national newspaper.
-By the end of the course students demonstrate enhanced competence in critical analysis, argument, writing and presentation to audiences that range from public officials to the readers of popular press.
-Interested students may append the course with directed study or practicum with Prof. McCloskey to complete a project at a reproductive health advocacy organization.
+We then examine debates at the state and national levels in preparation for advocacy skill-building and practice, including a visit to the State House, interaction with a panel of advocacy organizations, participation in mock legislative hearings, and the writing of a fact sheet and op-ed article for a local or national newspaper.
+Students gain skills in critical analysis, argument, writing and presentation to government and lay audiences.